BuidlerHouse/ETHGlobal-SF-2024/README.md

 **IP Dispute Resolution**: A decentralized system to handle any IP disputes within the ecosystem, ensuring fairness and protection of creator rights.

 **Royalty Distribution**: dAIp enables creators to embed royalty mechanisms directly into their templates, allowing them to earn from future use and iterations of their work.

+**Grouping of Templates**: Multiple templates can be grouped together to create complex Dapps, enabling seamless collaboration across different functionalities.